Play as a practice of fairness in the mind

 Cultural forms as storytelling and pretending through the writing of scenarios are activities that improve knowledge and discovery in real-life contexts and organic environments.
 Creative writings can also constitute therapeutic fictions and recovery narratives of loss identities, damaged by trauma, that may lead to change and action, helping to find the balance between completion and improvement.

-Linked together, emerging communities of players create new meanings and actions through renewed socializations and constellations as :
+Linked together, new emerging communities of players create new meanings and new actions through renewed constellations as :

 “The feeling of being ‘apart together’ in an exceptional situation, of sharing something important, of mutually withdrawing from the rest of the world and rejecting the usual norms, retains its magic beyond the duration of the individual game” (12).